abhinavcode/selenium-script/readme.md

 ```sh
 pip install selenium
 ```
-- place chromedriver in the same folder as your code
+- Place chromedriver in the same folder as your code
 - Run the code
 - See the magic